tts-community/Tabletop-Simulator-API/docs/object.md

 setValue([<span class="tag var"></span>](types.md)&nbsp;value) | Sets an Int as the value.
 What the value represents depends on what type of Object it is. | [<span class="ret boo"></span>](types.md) | [<span class="i"></span>](#setvalue)

+!!! info "Text Property Display Lengths"
+    While you can store any length of string with the functions `setName()`, `setDescription()`, and `setGMNotes()` (and retrieve them later with the corresponding getter function), the in-game UI will only show the first 255, 2048, and 400 characters of each field respectively.

 ###Action Function